MorayM/vite-react-supabase/README.md

-# React + Vite boilerplate
+# React + Vite + Supabase boilerplate

-This is my minimal React boilerplate, focussed on adding functionality fast!
-No state management, just React, routing, querying and tests.
+This is my minimal React boilerplate for working with a Supabase backend.
+Keep it simple with no state management, just React, routing and tests.

+This is a work-in-progress!

 ## Get Started